-But of course there can be no paradise without hell.
+But of course, there can be no paradise without hell.
 In this case dozens of nasty black worms trying to suck our blood.
 We had our first encounter with Tasmanian leeches.
 Luckily we could pick most of them from our clothes before they could reach our skin.
-But when I drove back to the main road I felt suddenly a pain in my neck.
-Of course it was a leech, but not yet stuck firmly so I could remove it quickly without stopping the car.
+But when I drove back to the main road I felt a sudden pain in my neck.
+Of course, it was a leech, but not yet stuck firmly so I could remove it quickly without stopping the car.

-After charging all batteries in the sanitary facilities of the campground, a breakfast at the Waterfall Café and a short stop at the nearby raspberry farm we drove via Derwent Bridge to the Franklin River Nature Trail, located between Derwent Bridge and Queenstown.
-The short trails leads through beautiful rainforest and provides nice views and photo opportunities of the Franklin River, while the short hike along the Frenchman’s Cap Nature Trail shortly after the Franklin River Nature Trail was not worth the stop.
+After charging all batteries in the sanitary facilities of the campground, breakfast at the Waterfall Café, and a short stop at the nearby raspberry farm we drove via Derwent Bridge to the Franklin River Nature Trail, located between Derwent Bridge and Queenstown.
+The short trail leads through beautiful rainforest and provides nice views and photo opportunities of the Franklin River, while the short hike along the Frenchman’s Cap Nature Trail shortly after the Franklin River Nature Trail was not worth the stop.

 Not far from Queenstown starts the trail to the Nelson Falls.
 It is extremely difficult to get some good images of the falls but the trail leading to the falls has some great photo opportunities.
 This trail is definitely worth the short stop.

-Afterwards we went on to the Darwin Dam where according to our map a campground is located.
-There was indeed a place where you could put a tent but there was absolutely no infrastructure, no toilets and no water besides the lake.
-Nevertheless it was a nice place with nice views over the lake and a feeling of wilderness, especially since we were the only camper there.
+Afterward, we went on to the Darwin Dam where according to our map a campground is located.
+There was indeed a place where you could put a tent but there was absolutely no infrastructure, no toilets and no water beside the lake.
+Nevertheless, it was a nice place with nice views over the lake and a feeling of wilderness, especially since we were the only camper there.

 Before we went to bed we had some picnic at the lake with the leftovers from our afternoon pizza.

-After a quick breakfast at the lake we drove the Bird River Bridge Road to the end.
-This narrow earth road leading through dense temperate rainforest is in my opinion one of the most beautiful roads in the world.
-A SUV is recommended but with good weather a 2wd car with higher ground clearance should be sufficient.
-For big RVs this road is definitely too narrow.
+After a quick breakfast at the lake, we drove the Bird River Bridge Road to the end.
+This narrow earth road leading through the dense temperate rainforest is, in my opinion, one of the most beautiful roads in the world.
+An SUV is recommended but with good weather, a 2wd car with higher ground clearance should be sufficient.
+For big RVs, this road is definitely too narrow.

 Both the Bird River Bridge Road and the hiking trail to Kelly Basin offer tremendous photography opportunities and are highly recommend for anyone interesting in temperate rainforests.